 FAQ: Clean URLs don’t work

-This is usually an Apache web server issue.
+This is usually a web server configuration issue.

 The Textpattern Diagnostics panel will attempt to warn you if it can determine that clean URLs are not supported on your system.
 However, it doesn’t detect all incompatible servers.
 The absence of a warning does not mean that your server supports clean URLs.